Signal-K/manuscript/00 Setup/Technical Overview.md

 ## 🔄 Data Flow and Backend Integration

 ### Supabase Integration
 Supabase serves as the backend infrastructure, providing:
 - **Authentication**: Managing user sign-ups, logins, and session handling.
 - **Database**: Storing user data, classifications, and project information in a PostgreSQL database.
 - **Storage**: Handling file uploads, such as user-submitted images or annotations.

-The frontend communicates with Supabase through its JavaScript client library, enabling real-time data synchronization and updates.

 ### Frontend Architecture

 Built with Next.js and React, the frontend includes:

 - **Components**: Reusable UI elements for displaying data, forms, and interactive tools.
 - **Pages**: Routes corresponding to different views, such as project overviews, classification interfaces, and user profiles.
 - **Hooks**: Custom React hooks for managing state and side effects, particularly for data fetching and user interactions.